 - Should I eat a low-calorie diet?

-If you’ve ever asked yourself any of these questions, then undoubtedly, you’ve likely researched and now have what you believe to be the answers.
-Take a moment to challenge that belief though.
-I’ve been asked these questions repeatedly over the years and I think most would be surprised by my answer.
-Most people (including my doctors) consider me to be a fairly healthy and knowledgeable guy and often ask about what diet I subscribe to.
-Being the author of “Natural Health Made Easy: The Briobiotic Protocol“, many expect me to have a specific position on each of them.
+If you’ve ever asked yourself any of these questions, you’ve probably researched and now have what you believe to be the answers.
+Take a moment to challenge that belief, though.
+I’ve been asked these questions repeatedly over the years, and I think most would be surprised by my answer.
+Most people (including my doctors) consider me fairly healthy and knowledgeable and often ask about what diet I subscribe to.
+Being the author of “Natural Health Made Easy: The Briobiotic Protocol,” many expect me to have a specific position on each of them.
 Well… I do!
-The irony is that I can answer all of these questions and sum up my position on each with one simple word…
+The irony is that I can answer all these questions and sum up my position on each with one simple word…

-Think about it; we can’t really approach our diet from a regimented point of view.
+Think about it; we can’t approach our diet from a regimented point of view.
 Well, we can… but it’s usually not the best idea.
-Our bodies are simply not designed that way.
+Our bodies are not designed that way.
 Genetically speaking, we are hunter-gatherers.
 This means that our bodies were designed to accept different things at different intervals.
-In fact, certain biological processes and outside influences often result in different requirements at different times.
-This is sort of how like we should starve a bacterial infection and feed a virus: it’s situational.
-Our lives are situational and our diets should be as well.
+Certain biological processes and outside influences often result in different requirements at different times.
+This is sort of how we should starve a bacterial infection and feed a virus: it’s situational.
+Our lives are situational, and our diets should be as well.

-Let me proceed with the idea that three square meals a day is a fairly new idea (in the grand scheme of things).
-Sure, it’s nice and we should all appreciate every meal that we get because we know that there are some people out there who do not have that luxury.
+Let me proceed with the idea that three square meals a day are fairly new (in the grand scheme of things).
+Sure, it’s nice, and we should all appreciate every meal we get because we know that some people out there do not have that luxury.
 But that’s the thing; we should understand that luxury is exactly what eating plenty is and that it’s not something that should be indulged in every day of our lives.
 Let’s explore that list of questions again in a little more detail to help explain that last point.

 Should I intermittent fast or eat one meal a day?

 Sometimes.
 The evidence of this comes from something known as autophagy.
 Autophagy is a process in the body that deals with the destruction of cells.
 It maintains the proper turnover of the destroyed cell parts and creates new cells.
-In fact, studies have shown that you can actually renew your immune system almost entirely through autophagy alone.
+Studies have shown that you can renew your immune system almost entirely through autophagy alone.
 The catch is that autophagy requires fasting of at least 16-24 hours before it even begins and tops out several days later.
-This means that if you’re eating three, four, five, or even six meals a day, every day, then you’re simply not going to get the health benefits of autophagy because it isn’t going to happen.
+This means that if you’re eating three, four, five, or even six meals a day, every day, then you’re not going to get the health benefits of autophagy because it isn’t happening.
 So… one meal or even no meal is going to be of benefit to you from time to time.
-Stretch that fast out for two to three days and watch the benefits increase.
+Stretch that fast for two to three days and watch the benefits increase.

 Should I eat breakfast?

 Sometimes.
 Studies repeatedly show that eating a hearty breakfast helps people lose weight, reduce cravings, and burn calories.
-On the other hand, the evidence also suggests that by skipping breakfast, you will see a reduction in inflammation, oxidative stress, and blood pressure and that you can actually improve cardiovascular function, increase cell repair and increase your growth hormone levels.
-One size simply does not fit all and every situation is going to be different – from day to day.
+On the other hand, the evidence also suggests that skipping breakfast will reduce inflammation, oxidative stress, and blood pressure, improve cardiovascular function, increase cell repair, and increase growth hormone levels.
+One size does not fit all, and every situation will be different – from day to day.
 So consider the following word as a clue about your eating habits.
 Breakfast… as in… a break in the fast you should have just had.
-Did you know that not more than 50 years ago, it was common for people to fast roughly 14 hours in a day?
+Did you know that not more than 50 years ago, it was common for people to fast for roughly 14 hours in a day?
 Just something to think about.
-Anyway, if you’re going to skip a day of eating, you can surely break your fast the following morning with a hearty breakfast… or wait until dinner… or extend the fast all together.
+Anyway, if you’re going to skip a day of eating, you can surely break your fast the following morning with a hearty breakfast, wait until dinner, or extend the fast all together.
 Lots of options there.

 Should I eat multiple times a day?

 Sometimes.
-It really depends on what’s going on in your life.
+It depends on what’s going on in your life.
 As you’ve seen, eating NO times a day can be good.
-The same can be true for multiple times as well.
-Research has shown that increased meal frequency has positive effects on cholesterol and insulin levels.
-That’s cool but just know that studies have also shown that switching from three daily meals to six doesn’t really boost calorie-burning or fat loss and it actually made people want to eat more.
-But this can be really good if your situation calls for it.
+The same can be true multiple times as well.
+Research has shown that increased meal frequency positively affects cholesterol and insulin levels.
+That’s cool, but studies have also shown that switching from three daily meals to six doesn’t boost calorie-burning or fat loss, and it makes people want to eat more.
+But this can be good if your situation calls for it.
 It really depends on your individual needs.
-Ultimately, you want the benefits of fasting but sometimes you will need the added nutrients that multiple meals can provide.
+Ultimately, you want the benefits of fasting, but sometimes you will need the added nutrients that multiple meals can provide.
 A big part of this equation is your activity levels.
 Are you an All-Star athlete or a computer gamer that doesn’t get up much?
 It’s relative and depends on YOUR needs.

 Should I follow a paleo diet?

 Sometimes.
 The paleo diet is a very healthy way to eat.
-It is rich in meats and should come with a strong side of vegetables, fruits, and nuts which are all staples of a solid diet.
+It is rich in meats and should come with a strong side of fruits which are staples of a solid diet.
 And because of the massive meat consumption, you get all of the benefits of B-12.
 B-12 is made in abundance (naturally) when meat is digested in the gut.
 Why is this important?
-Well, vitamin B-12 is involved in red cell production, the function, and development of the brain, nerve cells, the myelin sheaths that protect nerves, and so on.
+Vitamin B-12 is involved in red cell production, the function, and development of the brain, nerve cells, the myelin sheaths that protect nerves, and so on.
 So if you value your blood, brain, and healthy nerves… ensure you’re getting plenty of B-12.

-But if B-12 is so important, then why would I say to follow this diet only sometimes?
+But if B-12 is so important, why would I say to follow this diet only sometimes?
 Well, nature gives us a clue.
-One of the most common complaints from people on a paleo diet is an increase in constipation.
+One of the most common complaints from people on a paleo diet is increased constipation.
 Why?
-Well, much of it is due to misconceptions about what a hunter-gatherer might have actually eaten.
-Ultimately though, the paleo diet avoids things like dairy, legumes, and grains.
-The issue here is that by going with that version of a paleo diet, you’re avoiding things that are generally considered a decent source of fiber, vitamins, and other nutrients.
-Much of this likely has more to do the with idea that the meat-eaters eat primarily meat and skimp on the veggies So consider that as you weigh this option and adjust accordingly.
+Much of it is due to misconceptions about what a hunter-gatherer might have eaten.
+Ultimately, the paleo diet avoids dairy, legumes, and grains and limits fruits.
+The issue is that by going with that version of a paleo diet, you’re avoiding things that are generally considered a decent source of fiber, vitamins, and other nutrients.
+Much of this likely has more to do with the idea that the meat-eaters eat meat primarily and skimp on veggies.
+So, consider that as you weigh this option and adjust accordingly.

 Should I eat a keto diet?

 Sometimes.
-Fat loss and a lowered desire to eat – not too shabby for those seeking to lose a few pounds or those seeking to change things up.
-Plus, you get similar benefits to paleo in regard to the B-12.
-Of course, that benefit comes at the elevated risk of things like kidney stones, vitamin and mineral deficiencies, decreased bone mineral density, and gastrointestinal distress.
+Fat loss and a lowered desire to eat – not too shabby for those seeking to lose a few pounds or to change things up.
+Plus, you get similar benefits to paleo regarding the B-12.
+Of course, that benefit comes at an elevated risk of kidney stones, vitamin and mineral deficiencies, decreased bone mineral density, and gastrointestinal distress.
 On top of that, it’s extremely hard to follow.
-This one becomes “sometimes” out of simple logic but it’s nice to mix it up with this one once in a while.
+This one becomes “sometimes” out of simple logic, but mixing it up with this one once in a while is nice.

 Should I eat mostly or only vegetables?

 Sometimes.
 Of course, this depends on which types of vegetables you pick.
-Certain types are just fine.
-What many do not know is that the good ones are actually fruits.
-These types of vegetables are great!
-Clearly, we need them and clearly, we need lots of them.
+The ones that are actually fruits are just fine.
+These types of “vegetables” are great!
+The others, not so much.
+When it comes to the good ones we need, we need lots of them.
 We get all sorts of nutrients and fiber from these vegetables.
 The benefits don’t stop there.
-Studies have shown that these vegetables help us prevent various forms of cancer, lower blood pressure, prevent and even reverse diabetes and the list goes on and on.
-Unfortunately, eating primarily or only vegetables limits things like vitamin D3 and zinc and it can cause anemia, anxiety, and even depression.
-This is probably due to the lack of B-12 but researchers are still trying to figure that part out.
-Regardless, clearly, vegetarianism and veganism are not what nature intended (as evidenced by the abundance of deficiencies that result from it) – but extended periods of it from time to time are not a bad idea.
+Studies have shown that these “vegetables” help us prevent various forms of cancer, lower blood pressure, prevent and even reverse diabetes, and the list goes on and on.
+Unfortunately, eating only plants limits things like vitamin D3 and zinc, and it can cause anemia, anxiety, and even depression.
+This is probably due to the lack of B-12, but researchers are still trying to figure that out.
+Regardless, vegetarianism and veganism are not what nature intended (as evidenced by the abundance of deficiencies that result from it) – but extended periods of it from time to time are not a bad idea.

 Should I eat only fruits?